The Dakota: Facade

 Each elevation of the facade is divided vertically into bays.
 There are 11 bays on 72nd Street to the south and Central Park West to the east; 13 bays on 73rd Street to the north; and 17 bays to the west.
 The Dakota's raised basement is clad with sandstone.
 The remainder of the facade is made of buff brick, except on the west elevation, which is made of red brick; all of the brick is laid in common bond.
 The Dakota's use of soft-hued buff brick contrasted with the facade of the Van Corlear, which was a "harsh red".
 The facade also contains Nova Scotia sandstone trim and terracotta detailing.
 The materials and colors were selected to not only complement each other but also to soften the appearance of the building's shadows and massing.
 The large amount of ornament created the impression of variety between different parts of the facade.
 The west elevation, facing the former yard, was sparsely ornamented.
 The exterior walls function as load-bearing walls, which measure up to 4 ft thick.
+The exterior walls taper from 28 to 16 in on upper stories.

 Entrances

 The building's main entrance is a double-height archway on 72nd Street to the south.
 It measures 16 ft wide and 20 ft tall.
-The archway is flanked by pedestals with metal urns, and there are three windows in the upper portion of the archway.
+The archway is flanked by pedestals with metal urns, and there is a Diocletian window in the upper portion of the archway.
 There is also a security guard's booth to the west of the main entrance.
-After midnight, residents and visitors were required to ring the security guard to enter the building.
+After midnight, residents and visitors are required to ring the security guard to enter the building.
 Portraits of a man and woman (probably Edward C. Clark's partner Isaac Merritt Singer and Isaac's wife Isabella Boyer Singer) are placed above the doorway.

 The 72nd Street entrance is a porte-cochère large enough for horse-drawn carriages to drop off passengers.
 Many of the horse-drawn carriages were dispatched from the now-demolished Dakota Stables at 75th Street and Amsterdam Avenue, developed by Edward C. Clark's son Alfred Corning Clark.
 Inside the archway is a groin-vaulted vestibule that leads to the courtyard.
 There are metal gates on either end of the vestibule.
 Architectural Record likened the 72nd Street entrance to a "fortress entry".

 A "handsome doorway", measuring 10 ft tall, also led from 73rd Street to the courtyard.
 The northern entrance on 73rd Street was seldom used except for funerals.